'The risk is real': UK fire service preps for wildfires

 PHOTO

-At a military training site in Surrey, southeast England, a small team of firefighters blast the surrounding heathland with water as they practise tackling a different kind of enemy: climate change.
+At a military training site in Surrey, southeast England, a small team of firefighters blast the surrounding heathland with water as they practise tackling a different kind of enemy: climate change.© Gulf Times Newspaper 2022 Provided by SyndiGate Media Inc. (Syndigate.info).

 The county's fire service is investing in new equipment, training and tactics to respond to the threat of wildfires, which is growing as Britain's climate becomes drier and more unpredictable.